 A University rich in hockey history.

 Over the years, the Oxford men’s team has seen a number of revivals including 1909, post-WWI in 1920, post-WWII in 1947, and the reinstatement of a Blues team in 2014 after members of the 2013 Men’s Blues resigned from the University club.
-The acronym OUIHC is historically associated with the men’s teams (including the second team – now called the Vikings) during which they were the only Oxford University teams in existence.
-However, this acronym now refers to all Blues teams (men’s and women’s squads) and second teams under the Oxford University Ice Hockey Club banner.
-The values of unity and inclusion, which were evident in the 1900 team of Englishmen, Scotsmen and Irishmen, grew more international with the inclusion of the Rhodes Scholarships and nowadays the team boasts a number of talented hockey players from Canada and the USA to Great Britain and mainland Europe.
+The acronym OUIHC is historically associated with the men’s teams (including the second team – the Vikings) during which these men’s teams were the only Oxford University teams in existence.
+However, this acronym now refers to all Blues teams (both men’s and women’s squads) and second teams under the Oxford University Ice Hockey Club banner.
+The values of unity and inclusion, which were evident in the 1900 team of Englishmen, Scotsmen and Irishmen, grew more international with the inclusion of the Rhodes Scholars and nowadays the team boasts a number of talented hockey players from Canada and the USA to Great Britain and mainland Europe.

 Competitive ice hockey in the UK and abroad.

 The Oxford University Men’s Blues compete in the top university league in the British University Ice Hockey Association (BUIHA) and in the annual National Championships.
-Last year, the team finished 4th in league competition and were unfortunate to not seal a semifinal spot at the National Championships.
+In 2016, the Oxford University Blues went 3-1-0 en route to a 2-1 shootout victory over St Andrew’s University in the semifinals, followed by a 5-1 win in the championship final against Southampton.